-Withdrawals or weeding is an ongoing process.
-Changing needs and current developments in academic research require a continuous effort on the part of the library to maintain the collection.
-The same criteria applies to withdrawals as well as the selection of new materials.
+Withdrawing books (aka weeding or deaccessioning) from the library’s collection is a continual process.
+Changing programs and courses and current developments in academic research require a continuous effort on the part of the library to maintain the accuracy, currency, and appropriateness (to the college’s mission and programs) of the collection.
 It is the responsibility of the Alumnae Library staff, in cooperation with the faculty, to withdraw materials that are outdated, damaged, or no longer appropriate for the collection.
 The head of Technical Services, in conversation with the library director, shall approve the final disposal of all materials.

 To maintain a collection of optimum usefulness, the Alumnae Library staff will engage in a continual evaluation of books, periodicals, and other materials in the collection.
 Elms faculty is encouraged to assess materials in their subject areas and make recommendations for withdrawals.

 Items not usually discarded are those that have research value, have gone out of print, cover local history, and/or add balance to the collection.
 In addition, Alumnae Library is a retention partner library in the Eastern Academic Scholars’ Trust (EAST) shared print program, so it has an ongoing agreement to retain certain physical books that are not widely owned by other academic libraries in its collection in order to help preserve the scholarly record.